Prosecutor: South Korea

 Prosecutors are public officials who are members of the Prosecutor's Office.
 Prosecutors can conduct crime investigations directly or indirectly.
 They are responsible for the entire process of investigations and court prosecutions.
 Since Korean modern law was modeled after civil law, the role of Korean prosecutors is similar or identical to that of European equivalents in leading investigations, determining indictable cases, and prosecuting.
-Due to the recent turn of events including the unconstitutional martial law declaration of December 3, 2024, followed by a sequence of political chaos and societal debacle involving the former Prosecutor General and 20th President of South Korea, Yoon Suk-yeol, the public has collectively expressed outrage at the politicized prosecutors who were accused of active involvement in devastating Yoon's political opponents and cracking down on the public sentiment through the lens of outdated Cold War political worldview, painting them as pro-DPRK sympathizers.
-After the impeachment of Yoon Suk-yeol followed by a snap election in June 3, 2025 (KST), the newly elected 21st President Lee Jae-myung and his government proceeds to significantly reform the current prosecution authority weld by both main and supreme prosecutors through a due process led on by the Minister of Justice Department soon to be elected after the congressional hearing and the Chief of Civil Affairs duly appointed by the president, as the Constitution of the Republic of Korea mandates.
+Due to the recent turn of events including the unconstitutional martial law declaration of 3 December 2024, followed by a sequence of political chaos and societal debacle involving the former Prosecutor General and 20th President of South Korea, Yoon Suk-yeol, the public has collectively expressed outrage at the politicized prosecutors who were accused of active involvement in devastating Yoon's political opponents and cracking down on the public sentiment through the lens of outdated Cold War political worldview, painting them as pro-DPRK sympathizers.
+After the impeachment of Yoon Suk-yeol followed by a snap election on 3 June 2025 (KST), the newly elected 21st President Lee Jae-myung and his government proceeds to significantly reform the current prosecution authority weld by both main and supreme prosecutors through a due process led on by the Minister of Justice Department soon to be elected after the congressional hearing and the Chief of Civil Affairs duly appointed by the president, as the Constitution of the Republic of Korea mandates.
 A prosecutor has the power to prohibit a defendant or an accused individual from departing the Republic of Korea via an "international hold".

+Spain

+In Spain, the Prosecution Ministry (or Public Prosecutor’s Office) is the constitutional body entrusted with defending the rule of law, the rights of citizens, and the public interest protected by law, as well as ensuring the independence of the courts and seeking the satisfaction of the general interest before them.
+It is an autonomous part of the judiciary, although the executive branch exerts considerable influence, as it is the one that appoints the Prosecutor General of the State.

+The Prosecution Ministry is composed of the Prosecutor General and their support and advisory bodies, and the other Public Prosecutor's Offices in the various courts of justice.
+The Prosecutor General heads both the Prosecutor General's Office and the Supreme Court Prosecutor's Office, although, in practice, the latter is headed by the Lieutenant Prosecutor of the Supreme Court.

+Prosecutors in Spain are divided into three categories: